 We provide services to identify and delineate wetland, riverine, estuarine, and related resources wetland resources for their long-term protection, and to restore and enhance these systems when needed.
 Wetlands are highly productive biologically, provide unsurpassed pollutant removal capabilities chemically, and significantly reduce flooding and storm damage physically.
 Wetlands improve water quality in nearby rivers and streams and have considerable value as filters for future drinking water.

-Ecological restoration is the process of assisting the recovery of an ecosystem that has been degraded, damaged, or destroyed.
-We provide all aspects of ecological restoration work, including restoration planning, feasibility analysis, hydrological analyses, biological surveys, technical studies, alternatives analysis, engineering design, permitting, construction administration, and monitoring.
-Projects may include environmental mitigation, stream restoration and bank stabilization, lake and pond shoreline restoration, woodland and wetland restoration, and salt marsh restoration/culvert replacements.
+Ecological restoration services aid in the recovery of ecosystems that have become impacted or degraded by past human activities.
+We provide all aspects of ecological restoration work, including restoration planning, feasibility analysis, hydrological analyses, biological surveys, technical studies, expert witness services, alternatives analysis, engineering design, permitting, construction administration and monitoring, assistance with grant funding process, and public outreach assistance.
+Projects may include environmental mitigation, stream restoration and bank stabilization, lake and pond shoreline restoration, woodland and wetland restoration, dam removal, and culvert replacement per state stream crossing standards.

 Habitat Survey, Rare Species Permitting